marcel-dempers/kube-chatbot/README.md

 ## Usage

-* Create a Microsoft Azure Bot on Microsoft bot framework website.
+* Create a Microsoft Azure Bot on Microsoft bot framework website [here](https://dev.botframework.com)
 * Grab the bot app ID and password and keep it in a safe place <br/>

 Run: `./run.sh`  <br/>

 This will prompt you for your app ID and password and run a local bot in docker. <br/>

+Download the Azure bot framework emulator and connect to your bot on localhost